Here are our nannies’ top picks for places to go outside with kids. Whether you’re in North, East, South or West London we’ve got you covered.

 Beckenham Place Park, Beckenham BR3

 Beckenham Place Park is a great spot for kids and dogs, covering a mighty 98 hectares.
-Although its outdoor swimming lake is hibernating for winter, it still makes a gorgeous landscape to walk through.
+Its outdoor swimming lake should be reopened again after hibernating for winter, and if you don’t fancy a dip it still makes a gorgeous landscape to walk through.
 The park also holds a beautiful mansion which operates as a community centre and cafe.
-So grab a hot chocolate from the cafe, take your camera and enjoy a stroll through nature.
+So grab an ice cream from the cafe, take your camera and enjoy a stroll through nature.